Computing (Computer Networks Engineering) MSc

 Computer Networks (20 Credits)

-Develops practical networking skills alongside a deeper understanding of network principles and protocols.
-The module primarily focuses on problem solving using current and emergent network hardware along with the development of applications to exploit these technologies.
+Module code: CSYM029Status: CompulsoryComputer Networks module focuses on developing practical networking skills alongside deeper understanding of network principles and protocols (wired and wireless).
+Although the necessary background is introduced as appropriate the course on the whole deals with problem-solving using current and emergent network hardware and protocols along with the development of applications to exploit these technologies

 Mobile Device Software Development (20 Credits)